 Types of Shares:

-This is the most common type of share.
+- Equity Shares: It is the most common type of share.
 Equity shares have the voting and other rights inherited in them.

-These shares do not have voting rights as Equity shares.
+- Preference Shares: These shares do not have voting rights as Equity shares.
 However, they have the advantage that these shareholders will be paid out first in case of liquidation of the Company, once all the debts are cleared.

-- Equity Shares with Differential Voting Rights: These shares have greater voting rights and as such are usually issued to the CEOs and founders to have greater control over the affairs of the Company.
+- Equity Shares with Differential Voting Rights: These shares have greater voting rights and, as such, are usually issued to the CEOs and founders to have greater control over the affairs of the Company.

 Issue of Shares

-A private limited Company can issue shares to its shareholders by way of rights issue or by giving them bonus shares or it can issue securities through private placements.
+A private limited company can issue shares to its shareholders by way of rights issue or by giving them bonus shares, or it can issue securities through private placements.

 As per rules, such an offer is made to not more than two hundred people in a financial year.
-Also, the value of such an offer or invitation per person shall be with an investment size of not less than rupees twenty thousand.
+Also, the value of such an offer or invitation per person shall be an investment size of not less than rupees twenty thousand.

-As per the act, where at any time, a Company having a share capital proposes to increase its subscribed capital by the issue of further shares, such shares shall be offered to
+Rights Issues of Shares: As per the act, where at any time, a Company having a share capital proposes to increase its subscribed capital by the issue of further shares, such shares shall be offered to

 - Existing shareholders

-A private limited Company can issue shares only by the methods mentioned above.
+A private limited company can issue shares only by the methods mentioned above.